drawwithcode/MOODboard/README.md

 The perfect server turned out to be heroku as it allows you to have a working server directly connected to the github repository facilitating the work and development of the web app.

+### Bootstrap

+In order to organize the structure of the webpage we used this css framework that helped and made much more easy this side of the project.

 ### CSS

 In order to arrange the commands inside the canvas in html, bootstrap and pure css were used.
 Also for **colors** and